Growth Metrics

 Cross Country Healthcare (CCRN) Depreciation and Depletion (2016)

-Cross Country Healthcare (CCRN) has disclosed Depreciation and Depletion for 7 consecutive years, with $1.1 million as the latest value for Q4 2016.
+Cross Country Healthcare's Depreciation and Depletion history spans 7 years, with the latest figure at $1.1 million for Q4 2016.

 • Average Depreciation and Depletion over 5 years is $1.0 million, with a median of $1.0 million recorded in 2014.